Working Papers

 overestimate future income.
 Optimism may be motivated by the human

-utility of a decision maker as the weighted sum of both components.
-Because
+weighted sum of both components.
+Because anticipation utility

-the utility-maximizing decision maker distorts his beliefs away from rational
+utility-maximizing decision maker distorts his beliefs away from rational

 expectations, even though he must then adopt actions based on those distorted